Z2gK/hhc24-writeup/Act2.md

 7fa1dad4145bc91c5354c72e540a2903e7933958914a15244e1d5af4ba005172  -
 ```

 The output above demonstrates that a newline character needs to be added to the token string before hashing (the `-n` switch omits the newline at the end).
-Also.
 Also, the hex representation of the SHA256 hash is converted to uppercase before it is used in the URL, i.e. "`421B4...A7E06C`" instead of "`4216b4...a7e06c`".

 This is a part of the content of `token_overview.csv` file obtained earlier.